elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 ---

-### What are the main differences between a Set and Array objects?
+### What are the obvious differences between a Set and Array objects?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main difference is that Set only allows unique data values, while an Array allows duplicates.</div><br />
-  <div><strong>Technical Response:</strong> Well, in general, Array is type of structure representing block of data (numbers, objects, etc.) allocated in consecutive memory.
-Set, more familiar as a Math concept, is an abstract data type which contains only distinct elements/objects without the need of being allocated orderly by index.
-Array and Set are technically different concepts, in JavaScript.
-One of the biggest differences here, you may notice, is that elements in Array can be duplicate (unless you tell it not to be), and in Set, they just cannot (regardless of what you decide).
-In addition, Array is considered as “indexed collection” type of data structure, while Set is considered as “keyed collection”.
+  <div><strong>Technical Response:</strong> Well, in general, Array is a type of structure representing a block of data (numbers, objects) allocated in consecutive memory.
+Set, more familiar as a Math concept, is an abstract data type that contains only distinct elements/objects without the need of being allocated orderly by index.
+Array and Set are technically different concepts in JavaScript.
+One of the most significant differences here, you may notice, is that elements in Array can be duplicated (unless you tell it not to be), and in Set, they just cannot (regardless of what you decide).
+In addition, Array is an “indexed collection” type of data structure, while Set is considered a “keyed collection”.
   </div>
   </div>
 </details>